autocrossblog/autocrossblog_astro/src/content/post/2007/2007-07-16-all-in-a-day's-paint.md

 ---
+tags: [ [ 240z, datsun, megasquirt ] ]
+author: "chris"
 publishDate: 2007-07-16T09:14:37+00:00
-title: "All in a day's paint"
+updateDate: 2024-11-18T08:39:29-06:00
+url: "2007/all-in-a-day-s-paint"
 excerpt: "Follow the journey of DIY car repairs and modifications in a garage.
 Witness the transformation of an old vehicle into something new and learn along."
-author: chris
-url: 'all-in-a-day-s-paint'
-tags:  [ 240z, datsun, megasquirt ]
-updateDate: 2024-11-18T08:39:29-06:00
+title: "All in a day's paint"
 ---

 After yesterday's fun, Eric and I spent some time in the garage today.
 I was awoken this morning around 8:00am by the doorbell; the Dish Network guy showed up right on time.
 More on that topic tomorrow on [The Mad Blogger](https://themadblogger.com/).
 After I got the Dish guy going, I sent Eric an SMS to let him know I was out in the garage working.